Understanding School Avoidance: Why It Happens and How Schools Can Tackle It

 If school staff are able to identify the signs of students experiencing anxiety, trauma or poor mental health, they may be able to intervene early and prevent the situation from worsening.

-The Educational Psychology Workforce Insights Report 2024 by Spencer Clarke Group found that the increase in Emotionally Based School Avoidance could be linked to increased levels of anxiety and pressures on school staff.
+The Educational Psychology Workforce Insights Report 2025 by Spencer Clarke Group found that the increase in Emotionally Based School Avoidance could be linked to increased levels of anxiety and SEMH challenges following the effects of the COVID-19 lockdown.

 Adopt a person-centred approach